sanogueralorenzo/Android-Kotlin-Clean-Architecture/README.md

 Sample project to show how a sample/test app can have some clean architecture without making it hard to understand.

-Main benefits from this project:
+Main benefits:
 - Easy to understand some concepts from Clean Architecture.
 - Applies & follows design principles (separation of concerns for example).
-- Layer separation by modules (not packages) to set clear boundaries between them.
+- Layer separation by modules (not packages) to set clear boundaries between each layer.
 - Easy to read, scale, test and maintain.

 Some extra notes: